AndrewKorchemniy/EWU-CSCD488-490-Senior-Project/Doc/API/APIDOC.md

 **Returned Data Format**: JSON

-**Description:** Get an individual report from the database.
+**Description:** Gets an individual report from the database.
 Can return an empty report if no report exists for the student.

 **Example Request:** TODO